 In 2011, RNS Redevelopment commissioned an arts and heritage plan, developed by Health and Arts Research Centre Inc. (HARC) in collaboration with staff, patients, visitors and local communities.
-HARC has implemented the public art and heritage program for the Community Health Centre, Acute Services Building and the new Clinical Services Building
+HARC has implemented the public art and heritage program for the Community Health Centre, Acute Services Building and is currently implementing the program for the Clinical Services Building

-with still life photographs of hospital’s heritage collection by Robyn Stacey in collaboration with heritage volunteers Commissioned by HARC
+Still life photographs of hospital’s heritage collection by Robyn Stacey in collaboration with heritage volunteers commissioned by HARC

-The on going program is also responsible for the development of new projects that respond to staff and patient needs.
+The program was responsible for the development of new projects that respond to staff and patient needs.
 Current projects include: